CodeYourFuture/Module-Databases/Big-Spender/readme.md

 psql big-spender
 ```

-## User Stories:

-- As a data analyst, I want to retrieve specific transaction records that meet a certain criteria, so that I can generate insights and reports based on the data.
-- As a finance manager, I want to know the total amount spent on a specific month, so that I can compare it with our budget and plan accordingly.
-- As a data analyst, I want to filter transactions by a specific keyword, so that I can retrieve records that are relevant to my analysis.
-- As a finance manager, I want to add a missing transaction to the database, so that it correctly reflects our latest expenses for our report.
+ finance manager, I want to add a missing transaction to the database, so that it correctly reflects our latest expenses for our report.

 ## Briefing